IVF with Endometriosis: Everything You Need to Know

 Endometriosis is a chronic condition that causes tissue similar to the uterine lining to grow outside the uterus, often resulting in pain and infertility.
 An estimated 30-50% of women with endometriosis face infertility.
 For those struggling with this condition, in vitro fertilization (IVF) can be an effective treatment.

 While the natural conception rate for women with endometriosis is notably lower, IVF success rates vary by the severity of the condition.
-Protocols such as the GnRH antagonist protocol, pretreatment with hormone therapy, aromatase inhibitors, and frozen embryo transfer (FET) can enhance IVF outcomes.
+Notably, hormone therapy with GnRH Antagonists (like Oralissa) or Aromatase Inhibitors (like Letrozole) for 30-90 days prior to the start of IVF or a Frozen Embryo Transfer – amongst other treatment considerations like surgery can enhance IVF outcomes.

-Surgical intervention before IVF also shows promise in improving pregnancy and live birth rates.
-Despite potential complications, individualized IVF protocols offer hope for women with endometriosis to achieve successful pregnancies.
+Despite potential challenges, individualized IVF protocols offer hope for women with endometriosis to achieve successful pregnancies.